kreijack/bombrowser/tests/TESTS.md

 Passed: [X]

-### Test 1.6 - search a code and a description with a jolly character
+### 3.6 - search a code and a description with a jolly character

 Test description:
 - Insert the code '%6%' in the 'Code' field